-Subscription Redemption Switching between subfunds Trading fee During the initial subscription period: 3.00% After the initial subscription period: 3.00% - A trading commission that is equal to the one applicable when buying into the new sub- fund Administrative charges - - - Amount to cover the costs of the purchase/sale of assets - - The appropriate amount covering these costs for the sub-funds concerned Amount to discourage sales within one month of purchase - Max 5.00% for the sub- fund Max 5.00% for the sub-fund Stock market tax see the 'Information concerning the Bevek - H. Tax treatment'
+Subscription Redemption Switching between subfunds Trading fee During the initial subscription period: 3.00% After the initial subscription period: 3.00% - A trading commission that is equal to the one applicable when buying into the new subfund Administrative charges - - - Amount to cover the costs of the purchase/sale of assets - - The appropriate amount covering these costs for the sub-funds concerned Amount to discourage sales within one month of purchase - Max 5.00% for the sub- fund Max 5.00% for the sub-fund Stock market tax see the 'Information conce erning the Bevek - H. Tax tre atment'

-- - Fee for managing the investment portfolio Max 1.50% per year calculated on the basis of the average total net assets of the sub-fund.
-For the portion of net assets corresponding to an investment in undertakings for collective investment() managed by a financial institution belonging to the KBC group, the fee for managing the investment portfolio equals the difference between the fee for managing the investment portfolio of the aforementioned undertakings for collective investment and the percentage (to the left) that is paid for managing the investment portfolio. () The fee for the management of the investment in which the sub-fund invests will amount to max.
+Fee for managing the investment portfolio Max 1.60% per year calculated on the basis of the average total net assets of the sub-fund.
+For the portion of net assets corresponding to an investment in undertakings for collective investment() managed by a financial institution belonging to the KBC group, the fee for managing the investment portfolio equals the difference between the fee for managing the investment portfolio of the aforementioned undertakings for collective investment and the percentage (to the left) that is paid for managing the investment portfolio. () The fee for the management of the investment portfolio of the undertakings for collective investment in which the sub-fund invests will amount to max.
 1.70% a year.
 Administration fee 0.10% per year calculated on the basis of the average total net assets of the sub-fund.
 Fee for financial services Max 950 EUR per year.
 However, the fee will never exceed a maximum of 0.005% calculated on the basis of the average total net assets of the sub-fund.
-Custodian's fee Max 0.04% per year and calculated monthly on the basis of the value of the securities held in custody by the custodian on the last banking day of the preceding month, except on those assets invested in underlying undertakings for collective Investment managed by a financial institution of the KBC group.
-Fee paid to the bevek's statutory auditor Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) such as the regulator's fees, the cost of publication and any marketing costs 0.10% of the net assets of the sub-fund per year.
+Custodian's fee Max 0.04% per year and calculated monthly on the basis of of the securities held in custody by the custodial last banking day of the preceding month, except assets invested in underlying undertakings for c Investment managed by a financial institution of group.
+Fee paid to the bevek's statutory auditor see the 'Information conce for this non-structured sub erning the Bevek - G. Fees and charges regarding the Bevek' of the Bevek - G. Fees and charges regarding the Bevek' Annual tax see the 'Information concerning the Bevek - H. Tax treatment' Other charges (estimation) 0.10% of the net assets of the sub-fund per year.

-World Responsible Investing -Discretionary Shares
+We House Responsible Investing - Institutional B Shares

-This share class is reserved for trading to persons who acquire and hold the units on the basis of a discretionary management contract with KBC Asset Management NV or with another company associated with KBC Asset Management NV.
-The investor must have this status at the moment of subscription and for as long as the investor remains a shareholder of the share class.
-If it appears that the shares of this class of shares are held by persons other than authorized, these shares will be converted at no cost (except taxes) into shares of the share class 'Classic Shares'.
+This share class is reserved for undertakings for collective investment managed by KBC Asset Management NV or by another company related to this management company.
+It requires a minimum subscription of 5000 EUR (both during as well as after the initial subscription period).
+If it appears that the shares of this share class are held by persons other than authorized, these shares will be converted at no cost (except taxes) into shares of the share class 'Classic Shares'.

-Types of shares offered to the public Currency for the calculation of the net asset value ISIN code The initial subscription period/day (unless the subscription period is closed early) The first net asset value following the initial subscription period/day Initial subscription price CAP (Capitalisation shares) EUR BE6338757014 9 January 2023 through 10 January 2023 before 2 pm CET Settlement for value: 13 January 2023 11 January 2023 1 000 EUR DIS (Distribution shares) EUR BE6338758020 9 January 2023 through 10 January 2023 before 2 pm CET Settlement for value: 13 January 2023 11 January 2023 1 000 EUR
+Types of shares offered to the public Currency for the calculation of the net asset value ISIN code The initial subscription period/day (unless the subscription period is closed early) The first net asset value following the initial subscription period/day Initial subscription price CAP (Capitalisation shares) EUR BE6294993819 22 May 2017 through 23 May 2017 before 2 pm CET Settlement for value: 30 May 2017 24 May 2017 1 492,85 EUR